henrik716/geoforge/README.md

 ---

-Waystones is a browser-based tool for designing geospatial data models and generating production-ready [pygeoapi](https://pygeoapi.io) and QGIS Server deployments.
+GeoForge is a browser-based tool for designing geospatial data models and generating production-ready [pygeoapi](https://pygeoapi.io) and QGIS Server deployments.
 Go from a raw GeoPackage file or a blank canvas to a standards-compliant OGC API and WMS in minutes.

 ## Features